ravachol/kew/PRIVACY_POLICY.md

 ## 3. Data Sharing and Privacy

 - All activity in kew remains **local** unless MPRIS or Discord RPC is on.
+MPRIS which broadcasts to other apps on your system, is on by default, and Discord RPC is opt-in.

-Both are on by default, and need to be disabled in the settings.
+There is a section in the README.md on how to disable both in the settings.

 - kew does **not** collect, track, or share your listening habits, playlists, or any other personal data.

 ---